lcthomas/engl6701s24/course-calendar.md

 - Benjamin Lee, “Compounded Mediation: A Data Archaeology of the Newspaper Navigator Dataset,” *Digital Humanities Quarterly* 15.4 (2021), <http://www.digitalhumanities.org/dhq/vol/15/4/000578/000578.html>
     - Familiarize yourself with Newspaper Navigator, <https://labs.loc.gov/work/experiments/newspaper-navigator/>
     - Chronicling America database: <https://chroniclingamerica.loc.gov/>
-- You will be assigned one of the 3 above digital archives to focus on for this week's class.
-While you should broadly familiarize yourself with all 3 of the digital archives linked above (the Early Caribbean Digital Archive, The Papers of Thomas Jefferson archive, and Newspaper Navigator/Chronicling America), for your assigned archive you should bring to class written answers to the following questions:
-    - What materials comprise your archive?
-    - How many items are in your archive?
-    - What are the boundaries and limits (temporal, national, linguistic, etc) of your archive?
-    - Look through a few example items/texts in your archive.
-How are these materials presented to the user?
-(Are images of originals provided?
-Transcriptions?
-Any metadata?
-Is the item and/or its metadata downloadable? etc)
 - Class visit with Charline Jao

 ## Week 10: Data and Computation in Literary and Cultural Studies, part 1